SjVer/CASM/README.md

 casm 0.0.1
 ```

-The CASM executable should be in the `bin` directory.
+The CASM executable should be in the `bin` directory and its version should be [cli-version].